cmcdowell/blog/content/post/pagination-with-redis.md

 also return a cursor allowing you to get the next increment.
 When the returned cursor is `0` then the end has been reached.

 Let's look at an example.
-First let's assume we have 10 blog posts stored in Redis using the [SET](https://redis.io/commands/set) command.
+First, let's assume we have 10 blog posts stored in Redis using the [SET](https://redis.io/commands/set) command.

-    redis> SET post:1 "Super interesting blog post about somthing."
+    redis> SET post:1 "Super interesting blog post about something."
     "OK"

 Now let's use the Redis set data structure as an index of posts.